-Learn about the 3 grand prize student winners and 12 regional student winners of IBM’s annual Master the Mainframe competition.
+Learn about the 3 grand prize student winners and 9 regional student winners of IBM’s annual Master the Mainframe competition

 Requiring no prior knowledge or skill, the contest is the largest mainframe developer competition available for students, with over 25,000 students registering in 2019.
 Powered by AngelHack and sponsored by the IBM Z® Academic Initiative, Master the Mainframe gives students an opportunity to get hands-on experience outside the classroom and inspires interest in STEM programs.

 The competition takes place in three increasingly challenging parts.
-In Parts 1 and 2, students learn the basics of navigating the mainframe and practice programming languages, operating systems and technologies.
+In Parts 1 and 2, students learn the basics of navigating the mainframe and practice programming languages, OSes and technologies.
 In Part 3, students write a program that solves a real-world issue.

-2019 participants ranged from almost 4,000 schools across 154 countries.
+The 2019 participants came from nearly 4,000 schools across 154 countries.
 Registration increased 40% from 2018, and the number of participants that completed all three parts of the competition increased by 123%.
-Three grand prize winners were selected along with 12 regional winners from across the globe.
+Three grand prize winners were selected along with nine regional winners from across the globe.

 Grand Prize WinnersTakao Kaburaki, Hosei University (Japan)